 Understanding Xenon Headlights

 Now, for you to understand xenon headlights, you’ll first need to understand what exactly xenon is.
-Briefly, Xenon is an element in the periodic table that has a symbol Xe and an atomic no. 54.
+Briefly, Xenon is an element in the periodic table that has the symbol Xe and an atomic no. 54.
 It exists as a gas, most specifically, a noble gas with distinct characteristics.

 Although it’s odorless, colorless, tasteless, and non-reactive, this gas can expel short wavelengths of ultraviolet radiation, in the form of white/bluish intense light when it’s subjected to electrical discharge.
 Although this noble gas has so many uses, which, of course, range from illumination, lasers, anesthetics, to sports doping, one of its major uses is in the roads where it’s used inside xenon headlights.